EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 considered
 • Minimizing overall cost (client + server) has limited applicability
-• Linear combination of costs may not be always desirable ©Security, Privacy, and Data Protection Laboratory (SPDP Lab)
+• Linear combination of costs may not be always desirable

-16/51

 Point-based Trust Management Model

 D. Yao, K.B.
 Frikken, M.J.
 Atallah, R. Tamassia, “Private Information: To Reveal or not to Reveal,” in ACM TISSEC, vol. 12, no. 1, October 2008.
-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-17/51

 Point-based trust management model – 1
 How to get a New York Driver License . . .
 • Documents that prove your name are assigned a point value; you must present identiﬁcation that totals six points or more: